 Traveling to Dunhuang: An Evening with Xie Xiaoze

-The Dunhuang Foundation and Art Asia Archive in America present a works-in-progress presentation by Xie Xiaoze, the Paul L. & Phyllis Wattis Professor of Art at Stanford University and the 2017 Dunhuang Foundation Artist-in-Residence.
-Xie will discuss his new artwork inspired by the collection of premodern Buddhist art at Dunhuang.
-Professor Stephen Teiser of Princeton University will join Xie in conversation and explore how new interpretations of archival material continue to illuminate contemporary life.
+The Dunhuang Foundation and Art Asia Archive in America presented a works-in-progress presentation by Xie Xiaoze, the Paul L. & Phyllis Wattis Professor of Art at Stanford University and the 2017 Dunhuang Foundation Artist-in-Residence.
+Xie discussed his new artwork inspired by the collection of premodern Buddhist art at Dunhuang.
+Professor Stephen Teiser of Princeton University joined Xie in conversation and explored how new interpretations of archival material continued to illuminate contemporary life.